intel/confidential-computing-documentation/docs/child_docs/intel-confidential-containers-guide/docs/02/infrastructure_setup.md

 ### Intel Trust Authority API Key

+!!! note
+    This is optional step only if you want to use Intel Trust Authority as an attestation service.

 To enable remote attestation of applications as explained in the following chapter, you need to have access to an Intel Trust Authority API Key (later referred to as `ITA_API_KEY`).